 The Legacy of Jack Hayford and Robert Morris

 I chronicle the history of how The King’s University became a learning community of Jesus-believing Jews and Gentiles in “The Story of TKU’s One New Man—To the Jew First Vision.”
 For those who want the two-minute version, however, it all goes back to the legacy of Pastor Jack Hayford and Pastor Robert Morris.
 For centuries, Gentile Christians have widely held that the Church—the One New Man—is composed of former Jews and former Gentiles.
-However, Pastor Jack, the founder of The King’s University, contended that the One New Man reflects a continuing relationship of interdependence and mutual blessing between Jewish and Gentile believers in Jesus, the natural and grafted-in branches of the Romans 11 olive tree.
+However, Pastor Jack, the late founder of The King’s University, contended that the One New Man reflects a continuing relationship of interdependence and mutual blessing between Jewish and Gentile believers in Jesus, the natural and grafted-in branches of the Romans 11 olive tree.
 He maintained that the Church is fully and authentically the One New Man only when it is made up of Jewish and Gentile followers of the Messiah who affirm each other in their respective identities.
 This means that Gentile Christian leaders should extend the right hand of fellowship to welcome Messianic Jews.
 As Pastor Jack wrote:

 “…every effort should be bent toward helping the whole Body of Christ recognize, embrace, and receive Messianic Jews with understanding….”